 The average age of a new Evening and Weekend student is 35 years old.

 At the core of the curriculum are 8 and 12 credit interdisciplinary programs.
 There are also 4 credit single-subject courses that complement these interdisciplinary programs.
 These programs and courses meet in the evenings or on the weekends to fit busy lifestyles.
 There's even an 8-credit program taught in Grays Harbor.
-Adult students joining Evergreen in Fall Quarter 2013 might consider Culture as History.
+Adult students joining Evergreen in Fall Quarter 2016 might consider Community Connections.
 This program welcomes transfer students, veterans of the military and individuals returning to college after starting their career.

 Contact an Admission Counselor to answer your questions about Evening and Weekend Studies.